ElliotGinge/elliotginger.com/about.md

 ## This Site

-This site captures examples of that work, along with short notes on what I’ve learned along the way.
+This site captures examples of that work, along with short notes on systems, analytics, automation, and organisational change.

-If you’re new here, the best entry points are usually the Thinking posts.
+If you're new here, the best place to start is usually the Thinking posts.

 ---

-<h2>Latest Thinking</h2>
+## Latest Thinking

 {% assign latest_thinking = site.categories.Thinking | sort: "date" | reverse | slice: 0,3 %}